 - Cloze items

 - Sentence re-ordering

 Multiple choice questions involve the use of a question followed by several potential answers.
 It is the job of the student to determine what is the most appropriate answer.
-Some challenges with writing multiple choice is the difficulty of writing incorrect choices.
-For ever correct answer you need several wrong ones.
+Some challenges with writing multiple choice are the difficulty of writing incorrect choices.
+For every correct answer, you need several wrong ones.
 Another problem is that with training, students can learn how to improve their success on multiple choice test without having a stronger knowledge of the subject matter.

-Cloze item involve giving the student a paragraph our sentence with one or more blanks in it that the student have to complete.
+Cloze items involve giving the student a paragraph or sentence with one or more blanks in it that the student has to complete.
 One problem with Cloze items is that more than one answer may be acceptable for a blank.
 This can lead to a great deal of confusion when marking the test.

 Paraphrasing is strictly for TESOL and involves having the student rewrite a sentence in a slightly different way as the example below.

 “I’m sorry I did not go to the assembly”

 In the example above the student needs to write the sentence in quotes starting with the phrase “I wish.”
 The challenging is determining if the paraphrase is reasonable as this is highly subjective.

 In this item for TESOL assessment, a student is given a sentence that is out of order and they have to arrange the words so that an understandable sentence is developed.
 This one way to assess knowledge of syntax.
 The challenge is that for complex sentences more than one answer may be possible

 It is important to remember that all indirect items can be integrative or discrete-point.
 Unlike integrative, discrete point only measures one narrow aspect of knowledge at a time.